 The cabinets are from a local shop called Affinity.
 Most are in a stock gray color they offer (which is similar to Benjamin Moore’s Gray Timber Wolf) and the island is painted Hale Navy like the fireplace column on the other side of the room.

 One thing we heard a few times when we met people who saw it in person was “oh my gosh on your blog this kitchen looked about half the size – it’s huge!” – so while we had our tripod set up John threw his body atop the counter as a reference point (you know, as any normal person would).
-The island is over 11ft long, so his six foot frame has plenty of room to sprawl out.
-Just in case you and a few friends want to take a nap up there.
+The island is over 11ft long, so there’s plenty of space to spread out.

 The counters are a White Moura marble that’s leathered (so it’s not a glossy, smooth finish) that we got through a local place called Eternal Stoneworks.
 To keep the glass cabinets from looking too busy, we just filled them with some white dishware from Target and HomeGoods.